arananegra/webpack-module/README.md

 - It also loads a dog from https://dog.ceo/dog-api/ using [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack).
     - If the select.ed environment is development you will see any kind of dog breed
     - Otherwise, (production env) you will only see Pugs 🐶
-- You can analyze the production bundle sizes
+- You can analyze the production bundle sizes.

+### Extra points 👻
+- A working generated PWA manifest using [webpack-pwa-manifest](https://github.com/arthurbergmz/webpack-pwa-manifest).
+- Service worker is made also on the fly using [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin)
+- Favicons are directly injected into index.html through html-webpack-plugin using [favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin)

+If you take the generated prod. bundle and serve it using a static server with https enabled and then navigate to that same web using Chrome, it will ask you if you want to add the app to the homescreen 📲

 In order to run this example you just have to clone this repo and install deps